ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-eg-impala-source.md

 grand_parent: Tools
 nav_order: 21
 ---
-# Impala data source example for fbsql loader
+# Impala data source example for fbsql loader command

 This example provides:
 * valid SQL to create a table and insert data